mckenzma/neo4j-etl-processing/README.md

 # neo4j-etl-processing
-NodeJS App to run Neo4j Cypher Queries
+NodeJS App to run Neo4j Cypher Queries through the bolt drive from a JSON config file.